 Orthodontic treatment to prevent or reduce the severity of a developing malocclusion (bad bite).
 Also called Interceptive or Phase I treatment.

 Baby teeth.
 Also called deciduous or milk teeth.

 An orthodontic appliance that can be removed from the mouth by the patient.
-Removable appliances are used to move teeth, align jaws and to keep teeth in their new positions when the braces are removed (retainers).
+Removable appliances are used to move teeth, align jaws, and keep teeth in their new positions when the braces are removed (retainers).

 A fixed or removable appliance worn after braces are removed or aligner therapy is complete.
 A retainer is fitted to upper and/or lower teeth to hold them in their finished positions.
 When worn as prescribed, retainers are the best tool available to minimize unwanted tooth movement after active treatment ends.

 During certain stages of treatment, small elastics (rubber bands) are worn to provide individual tooth movement or jaw alignment.

 The safety strap prevents the facebow of the headgear from coming loose and causing injury.